edwardcapriolo/teknek/README.md

 Kafka - Kafka is a distributed message queue.
 Teknek can use kafka's partitioning ability to easily achive group-by semantics.
 Kafka support includes Feed and output operator.

-Notes on the domain specifc language (PIL plan integration language?)
+Notes on the domain specifc language (PIL Plan Integration Language?)
 -----

 A simple topology read from kafka, send data to operator